All Collections

 Written by Saad Saeed

-⚠️ Note that using Rounding rules in your Punch Clock may conflict with the application of deviation rules.
+Please note: Using Rounding rules in your Punch Clock may conflict with applying deviation rules.
 You may need to turn them off or configure Rounding rules to start only with carefully calculated durations.

 Configure a deviation type

-After pressing Create, you can choose which scenarios you want to track and what to happen when the selected scenario occurs.
+After pressing Create, you can choose in which scenarios the deviation rule occurs and what should then happen.
 You can make changes later if the initial setup does not suit your scheduling needs.

 screenshot-ssademo2.planday.com-2022.07.12-15_19_02.png